 Learn what is Maxima and Minima points for curves.

-- example:- sine of a continuously varying angle :- this is applied in physics to a wave equation
+- example:- sine of a continuously varying angle :- this is applied in physics to a wave equation, also for the Amplitude of Simple Harmonic Motion of a Spring & Block System

 3) Integration – what exactly is the physical meaning of Integration.
 Integration is applied in several chapters of physics theory as well as numericals